Jesus’ conversation with Nicodemus is fascinating, but what is the best way to introduce it in a children’s sermon?

 - I wonder if when you’ve been sick and got better, if maybe God’s Spirit was blowing through to heal you.

-- I wonder if when you were hurt or sad, and your favorite grown-up gave you a big hug, if maybe God’s Spirit was blowing through to comfort you.
+- I wonder if when you felt hurt or sad, and your favorite grown-up gave you a big hug, if maybe God’s Spirit was blowing through to comfort you.

 - I wonder if when you saw someone at school who was lonely and you talked to them, and were kind to them, if maybe God’s Spirit was blowing in you, and through you, to help them know they are okay.